Global Optimization with Parametric Function Approximation: Abstract

 \section{Abstract}

 We consider the problem of global optimization with noisy zeroth order oracles — a well-motivated problem useful for various applications ranging from hyper-parameter tuning for deep learning to new material design.
 Existing work relies on Gaussian processes or other non-parametric family, which suffers from the curse of dimensionality.
 In this paper, we propose a new algorithm GO-UCB that leverages a parametric family of functions (e.g., neural networks) instead.
 Under a realizable assumption and a few other mild geometric conditions, we show that GO-UCB achieves a cumulative regret of $\tilde{O}(\sqrt{T})$ where $T$ is the time horizon.
 At the core of GO-UCB is a carefully designed uncertainty set over parameters based on gradients that allows optimistic exploration.
-Numerical simulation illustrates that GO-UCB works better than classical Bayesian optimization approaches in high dimensional cases, even if the model is misspecified.
+Synthetic and real-world experiments illustrate GO-UCB works better than popular Bayesian optimization approaches, even if the model is misspecified.